 Being a father in the 21st century is complicated.
 Being the father of a young son of mixed South Indian, Turkish & Austrian heritage, even more so.
-Bringing together physical theatre rooted in the Indian performing artform Bharatanatyam and multilingual spoken text, Fatherhood explores the cultural & gender expectations on fathers and what it means to be responsible for a child navigating an increasingly complex world.
+Bringing together physical theatre rooted in the Indian performing artform Bharatanatyam and multilingual spoken text and sign languages, Fatherhood explores the cultural & gender expectations on fathers and what it means to be responsible for a child navigating an increasingly complex world.

 Writer, choreographer and performer – Shane Shambhu

 Dramaturg – Amit Sharma

 We’re looking for people from differing migrant backgrounds & generations to share their lived experience of fatherhood for our new show #Fatherhood.
 If you’d like to contribute or to find our more, please get in touch: email@example.com